What is the covenant for a kingdom that Jesus made with his

 that I will make with them after those days, declares the

 Lord."
-(ESV) In all of the five places where God "makes" a covenant,
+(ESV) In the five places where it says that God "makes a covenant,"

 literally "gives").